 Trideer Extra Thick Yoga Ball

-If you need an oversized exercise ball or one capable of supporting a ton of weight, this is the model for you.
+If you need an oversized exercise ball, this is the model for you.

-Pros: While most exercise balls have a pretty good weight capacity, this one goes above and beyond; it’s capable of supporting up to an impressive 2,200 pounds, plenty strong enough to hold a grown adult.
+Pros: While most exercise balls have a pretty good weight capacity, this one goes above and beyond; it’s capable of supporting up to an impressive 2,200 pounds.
 The extra-thick PVC increases its strength and security, as do its anti-slip and anti-burst, slow deflation tendencies.
 Along with the exercise ball itself, you also get a foot pump for quick and easy inflation, as well as two air stoppers and an instruction booklet with detailed directions.

 Cons: This exercise ball is a bit pricier than most due to its larger size.
 It shouldn’t break the bank for most people, but keep in mind that it will cost you a little more money.
 This model also doesn’t do well when it’s in contact with wood or paint, so try to keep it away from wooden furniture, woodwork, and painted walls or floors when using this exercise ball.

 Bottom Line: If you need an extra-large exercise ball, this is the one for you.
-The weight capacity is high enough to support even the largest and tallest adults.
+The weight capacity is impressive.
 Its size and high weight capacity make it a great choice for a desk chair.
 If you like this ball, but the extra-large size is too big for you, several smaller sizes are available, too.

 ProBody Pilates Mini Exercise Ball